Go Inside Olivia Culpo's $3.5 Million Los Angeles Home

 According to Variety, the 27-year-old celebrity bought a 5,141 square-foot house in Los Angeles this year.
 It looks like the influencer purchased the home in October.

 Of course, it should come as no surprise to her followers that the five-bedroom home is picture perfect.
 Take the master suite, for instance.
-The space has pitched ceilings with beam designs, a fireplace and a balcony and panoramic views of the San Fernando Valley.
+The space has pitched ceilings with a beam design, a fireplace and a balcony with panoramic views of the San Fernando Valley.
 It also has a spa-like master bathroom with two vanities, two walk-in closets and a luxurious tub.

-Speaking of which, the outdoor space is a true oasis with its BBQ area and spa.
+Speaking of which, the outdoor space is a true oasis with its BBQ area and pool.

 To see more photos of the home, check out the gallery.